 Prerequisite: CHEM 110

-The course encompasses the biology of microorganisms with an emphasis on the role of bacteria and viruses on human health and disease.
-Other topics include resistance and immunity to disease, basic biological principles, microbial genetics and physiology, the harmful and useful aspects of microorganisms in nature, medicine and industry.
-Laboratory exercises emphasize sterile culture techniques, the detection, isolation and identification of microorganisms.
+This course encompasses the biology of microorganisms with an emphasis on the role of bacteria and viruses on human health and disease.
+Other topics include resistance and immunity to disease, basic biological principles, microbial genetics and physiology, the harmful and useful aspects of microorganisms in nature, medicine, and industry.
+Laboratory exercises emphasize sterile culture techniques and the detection, isolation, and identification of microorganisms.
 This course is intended for students preparing to enter careers in the health sciences.

 |Total Semester Units:||9.0|